 Nowadays, a sizable portion of the population uses computer systems, smartphones, and tablets to access apps and surf websites.
 According to proponents of the Metaverse, we will use Virtual Reality (VR) technology to access the internet in the future and travel between virtual worlds using digital avatars.

 Web3.0 and Metaverse have been around space for some time now but are still at the nascent stages of their development cycle.
-With the growing curve of their advances, there are probably a lot more surprises left for us to see in the world of Web3.0 and the Metaverse.
+With the growing curve of their advances, there are probably many more surprises left for us to see in the world of Web3.0 and the Metaverse.